mathewpwheatley/brewery-run-backend/README.md

 If you instead wanted to manipulate the backend you must install it locally via the following steps:
 1. Assuming you are familiar with Git: Clone or fork/clone the [backend](https://github.com/mathewpwheatley/brewery-run-backend).
 2. On your local machine, from the remote git directory, run the following commands:
-  1. "bundle install" to install all required Ruby gems
+  1. `bundle install` to install all required Ruby gems
-  2. "rails db:create" to create database
+  2. `rails db:create` to create database
-  3. "rails db:migrate" to build database tables
+  3. `rails db:migrate` to build database tables
-  4. "rails db:seed" to seed database with sample data
+  4. `rails db:seed` to seed database with sample data
+  5. `EDITOR='code --wait' rails credentials:edit` to create your "/config/credientials.yml.enc" and "config/master.key" files.
+This contains your secret key which is required to encrypt/decrypt users passwords.
+Note this step assumes your code editor of choice is VS Code.
-  5. "rails s" to start the backend at default port (localhost:3000)
+  6. `rails s` to start the backend at default port (localhost:3000)

 ## Contributing
 Contributions are welcome, submit a pull request!